Yoast/wordpress-seo/readme.txt

 Release Date: June 30th, 2016

 * Bugfixes:
-	* Fixes a bug where the focus keyword is not shown for posts created using WordPress SEO 2.x
+	* Fixes a bug where the focus keyword is not shown for posts created using WordPress SEO 2.x.
-	* Fixes a bug where changing the title in the bulk editor could be used to trigger JavaScript for the current user
+	* Fixes a bug where changing the title in the bulk editor could be used to trigger JavaScript for the current user.

 = 3.3.2 =